GEHC-HDS/docker-labs/networking/2-user-defined-network.md

 ## Overview

-In this lab, we are going to create and user a 'user defined network'
+In this lab, we are going to create and use a 'user-defined network'

 ## Duration